 Apple CEO Tim Cook has long been said to be curious about blood sugar monitoring through Apple Watch.
 In May 2017, it was reported that Cook was spotted around Apple’s campus testing a wearable blood sugar tracker that worked with the Apple Watch.

 Later that year, the New York Times reported that Apple was researching continuous noninvasive glucose readers with technology that may be years off.
 Is three to four years the amount of time Apple needed?
-We should have a better idea the closer we get to Fall 2021.
+It doesn’t sound like it just yet.

 In the meantime, enjoy this concept by 9to5Mac’s Parker Ortolani that imagines what a potential blood sugar app could look like.